google/TensorNetwork/README.md

 ```

 ## Different backend support.
-Currently, we support TensorFlow, JAX, and NumPy as TensorNetwork backends.
+Currently, we support JAX, TensorFlow, PyTorch and NumPy as TensorNetwork backends.

 To change the default global backend, you can do:
 ```python